-Area Description of Offence / Breach Description of Fine / Sanction Section of Legislation Disclosure of Information Disclosure of information on a pending money laundering investigation.
-Falsifying, concealing, destruction or disposal of information material to investigation or order. \$50,000 or 2 years imprisonment or both Section 43(b) MLFTA Disclosure or publication of the contents of any document, communication or information in the course of duties under this Act. \$50,000 or 5 years imprisonment or both.
-Section 48(3) MLFTA Terrorism Offences Provision or collection funds or financial services to persons to be used to carry out an offence as defined in the listed treaties 31 or any other act.
+Area Description of Offence / Breach Description of Fine / Sanction Section of Legislation Disclosure or publication of the contents of any document, communication or information in the course of duties under this Act. \$50,000 or 5 years imprisonment or both.
+Section 48(3) MLFTA.
+Terrorism Offences Provision or collection funds or financial services to persons to be used to carry out an offence as defined in the listed treaties 19 or any other act.
 Conviction on indictment to 25 years imprisonment.
-Section 4(1) Anti-Terrorism Act Provision of assistance or involve in the conspiracy to commit a terrorist offence.
+Section 4(1) Anti- Terrorism Act Provision of assistance or involve in the conspiracy to commit a terrorist offence.
 Conviction on indictment and principal offender punished accordingly.
 Section 3 of ATA A terrorist offence committed by a person responsible for the management or control of an entity located or registered in Barbados, or otherwise organised under the laws of Barbados. \$2,000,000 notwithstanding that any criminal liability has been incurred by an individual directly involved in the commission of the offence or any civil or administrative sanction as imposed by law.
 Section 5 of ATA

-31Treaties respecting Terrorism: Convention for the Suppression of Unlawful Seizure of Aircraft, Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, Convention on the Prevention and Punishment of Crimes against Internationally Protected Persons including Diplomatic Agents, International Convention against the taking of Hostages, Convention on the Physical Protection of Nuclear Material, Protocol for the Suppression of Unlawful Acts of Violence at Airports Serving International Civil Aviation, supplementary to the Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, Convention for the suppression of Unlawful Acts against the Safety of Maritime Navigation, Protocol for the Suppression of Unlawful Acts against the Safety of Fixed Platforms located on the Continental Shelf and the International Convention for the Suppression of Terrorists Bombings.
+19 Treaties respecting Terrorism: Convention for the Suppression of Unlawful Seizure of Aircraft, Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, Convention on the Prevention and Punishment of Crimes against Internationally Protected Persons including Diplomatic Agents, International Convention against the taking of Hostages, Convention on the Physical Protection of Nuclear Material, Protocol for the Suppression of Unlawful Acts of Violence at Airports Serving International Civil Aviation, supplementary to the Convention for the Suppression of Unlawful Acts against the Safety of Civil Aviation, Convention for the suppression of Unlawful Acts against the Safety of Fixed Platforms located on the Continental Shelf and the International Convention for the Suppression of Terrorists Bombings.

-Appendix 3 (b)
+Appendix 3(b)